How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 A light attached to the table is a helpful item that will make it easier to see the project.
 With better illumination, you will reduce the risk of mistakes in your scroll saw projects.
 Some scroll saws come with a light, however, some do not.

 My scroll saw did not have a light included so I bought one for around $40.00.
 It is a fluorescent light with a magnifying glass built into it.
 This is very helpful, particularly when cutting very small internal cuts.
-These are available at many retailers such as Harbor Freight, Lowes, Home Depot, and Amazon, etc..
+These are available at many retailers such as Harbor Freight, Lowes, Home Depot, Amazon, etc..

 One thing to keep in mind when using a magnifying lamp is that it does get very dusty.
 My favorite way to keep it clean is to have a Swiffer sweeper handy.
 I use a single Swiffer for about a week or two, so it’s not too expensive.
 I have also discovered that it should be the Swiffer brand.
 Other brands that I have tried seem to leave an oily residue and make a huge mess on the glass.